-Naomi Adiv is Assistant Professor of Urban Studies and Planning at Portland State University, where she teaches courses in Community Development and Public Space; she is also co-director of the Graduate Certificate in Urban Design, in partnership with the school of architecture.
-She is a member of the editorial board of the online urbanist journal, Metropolitics.
+Naomi Adiv is Assistant Professor of Geography and Planning at the University of Toronto, where she teaches courses in Planning, Qualitative Methods and Public Space.
+(She is currently on leave from being Assistant Professor of Urban Studies and Planning at Portland State University, where she was also co-director of the Graduate Certificate in Urban Design, in partnership with the school of architecture.)
+She is also a member of the editorial board of the online urbanist journal, Metropolitics.
 Her research interests include public space, the social relations of state infrastructure, and the idea of community.

 Dr. Adiv graduated in September 2014 with a Ph.D. in Earth and Environmental Sciences in the Geography program at the CUNY Graduate Center in New York City.
 She holds a BA in Peace and Conflict Studies from UC-Berkeley, and an MS in Community Development from UC-Davis.
 She also earned a certificate from the nonfiction program at the CUNY Writer’s Institute, and has attended the Tin House Writer’s Workshop for poetry.

 Her dissertation, The Amphibious Public: A historical geography of municipal swimming and bathing, New York City, 1870 – 2013, is based in ethnographic and archival research on public swimming pools and bathhouses in New York.

 Naomi has taught in the Urban Studies and Geography departments at Hunter College, Queens College (including the Macaulay Honors College) and the Fashion Institute of Technology in the program on Sustainable Interior Environments.

 Prior to graduate school, Naomi worked largely in youth development through summer camps and after-school programs; her academic work is largely an extension of what she learned in those settings.